DeviceDrive/WRF01.SDK/SDK.ARDUINO/README.md

 	WRF_MODE_NONE	No debug
 	WRF_MODE_ALL	All debug messages

+With WRF01 v4.0 you can now filter log messages with the debug flags available.
+A complete list of flags are available in the "Serial spesification documentation" delivered with your WRF01.
+By default, that flag is set to 0, giving no output, but can be set to 255 to enable all log outputs.

 If NONE is set, no output will be printed on the logport, ALL will print everything on the debug port on the WRF01 Shield (Mini USB marked "Log").